-FOUR CORNERS COUNTY WATER AND SEWER DISTRICT SCHEDULE OF CURRENT YEAR FINDINGS June 30, 2020 properly record transactions in the period when items are incurred and revenues are earned.
+FOUR CORNERS COUNTY WATER AND SEWER DISTRICT STATUS OF PRIOR YEAR FINDINGS June 30, 2021 should properly record transactions in the period when items are incurred and revenues are earned.

 The results of our tests disclosed one instance of noncompliance with certain provisions of laws, regulations, contracts and grant agreements and other matters and one material weakness required to be reported under Government Auditing Standards as of June 30, 2020.